 Deciding that you want to create and launch a collection of creative products properly, is one of the most crucial decisions to make for your creative business.
 It will move you from a ‘hobby mindset’ into the ‘creative business mindset’ and it will save you a lot of money, time and energy too!

-Want to know in more detail why creating collections is crucial for your creative business?
+Do you want to know in more detail why creating collections is crucial for your creative business?
 Click here to read why it is so important to create collections.

-What makes a good collection that sells?
+What makes a GOOD collection that sells?

 • The individual pieces in the collection are aimed at a similar client group, who like your particular style and products.
 For example, colourful, hard-wearing metal gardening products for children; beautiful handmade ceramic coffee cups and mugs for ethical coffee geeks; functional but beautifully designed notebooks and stationery for old-fashioned paper and graphic pattern lovers in their thirties.

-• A good collection often mixes different product types e.g. a hat with scarf and gloves, or a short and a long necklace with three different pairs of earrings.
+• A good collection often mixes different product types e.g. a hat with a scarf and gloves, or a short and a long necklace with three different pairs of earrings.

 • Think about the price levels of your collection and individual pieces in advance to make sure that you position them correctly.
 Pieces in a collection often have similar price levels, although creating a collection can be a great way to include both more affordable, medium-priced and higher-end products in one collection.
 I often recommend to have different price levels within a collection, ideally 3 price points: from lower to middle and possibly a higher price range.
 Think for example the same ring in silver, gold and platinum; or offering a notebook as well as a framed screen print and an original piece of artwork.
 This ‘trick’ will help you to sell more as your prices are affordable for a broader group.
 And if clients love your work they will often come back for more of the same!